 I realized I haven’t posted much about my time in Morocco – which is crazy.
 It was one of the most colorful, relaxing, adventurous trips I have ever taken!
 Among other things, it was my first-ever trip to Africa.
 As I’m trying to stay loyal to 6-year old Sarah’s proudly proclaimed life goal of “visiting every continent,” adding this new continent to the list was a big deal!
 (V important life goal bc other aged 6 life goal to “drink every type of beer in the world,” is now unachievable as alas I am now gluten free but also beer’s gross??)

-I can’t believe I haven’t written about our time in Marrakech more?!
-The colorful souks, the thrill of bargaining, the sweet and lazy mint tea, the dusty air filled with sounds of Arabic and French, late night chats with our Riad host Yassine, the never ending road winding through the Atlas Mountains…
+I can’t believe I haven’t written about our time in Marrakech more!
+The colorful souks, the thrill of bargaining, the sweet and lazy mint tea, the dusty air filled with sounds of Arabic and French, late night chats with our Riad host Yassine, the never ending road winding through the Atlas Mountains… Well I’m finally ready to let out the top 9 secrets of Marrakech that we learned in our time traveling there!

 Marrakech is an amazing city, but it’s so overwhelming.
 Yes, it was incredible and beautiful, but I needed a vacation from the vacation.
 Everywhere I turned I was either faced with someone trying to aggressively barter with me, women grabbing my hands and squeezing henna onto them, men chasing me with chained monkeys and snakes, people running me over with tiny motorcycles, or giant hanging slabs of beef or octopus smacking me in the face.
 Enter Ouzoud Waterfalls.